redox-os/rfcs/text/0000-url-authorities.md

 Introducing the concept of domains (with subdomains) under the authority section of URLs would allow daemons to host resources such as `file://example.com.http` to translate from one protocol to another.

-Domains could be a potential alternative to namespaces, although that is outside the scope of this RFC.
+Domains could be a potential alternative to namespaces, although that's outside the scope of this RFC.
 Theoretically, a user could implement, for example, a `foobar` domain to route subdomains over the network to another Redox host.
-They then could `chroot ://raspberry-pi.foobar` to enter a namespace where all URLs are seen from the perspective of a Redox-running Raspberry Pi on the LAN.
+They would then `chroot ://raspberry-pi.foobar` to enter a namespace where all URLs are seen from the perspective of a Redox-running Raspberry Pi on the LAN.

 # Detailed design